Schedule and Room Assignments

 Day(s): Thu

 Two armies.
 One battlefield.
 Infinite possibilities.
 Across a checkered board, two mighty monarchies prepare for battle.
 In this legendary clash of kings and queens, which side will triumph in a test of wit, patience, perseverance, and strategy?
 Students will explore the logic and thrill of the timeless game of chess under the expert guidance of Grandmaster Rashad Babaev.
 Whether you're a budding tactician or a curious beginner, prepare to sharpen your mind and rise to the challenge.
 In Advanced Beginning Chess, students will use the Explorers Level curriculum developed by Grandmaster Babaev for his GMChessPrep program.
-During Quarter 2, the focus will be on opening principles, positional play, and advanced endgames.
-The class will learn how to start the chess game considering basic piece development, control of the center, castling early and king safety.
-Students will continue to learn endgame scenarios such as King + Pawn vs. King and promotion techniques, the Passed Pawn, the Rule of the Square, and vertical opposition.
-Finally, the class will be introduced to mini games with quick mates and traps such as Scholar's Mate, Fool's Mate, and F7 attacks.
+During Quarter 3, the focus will be on classic tactics, calculation, and pattern recognition.
+The class will be introduced to tactical themes and escapes including fork, pin, double attack with king, queen, and pawn, double check, and double checkmate.
+Students will learn classic mating patterns like Legall's Mate, Two Rooks on the 7th Rank, and Queen and Bishop Mate.
+Finally, students will practice tactical puzzles like Mate in 1, and Fork/Pin/Double Checkmate.
+The group will be introduced to computer play with limited pieces to boost creativity and problem solving strategies.
 Learning and playing chess promote problem solving, decision making, critical and creative thinking, general cognitive ability, scholastic skills, and mathematical achievement (Univ. of Minnesota).
 Experts suggest that the game of chess teaches analytical and disciplined thinking skills, while raising self esteem, teaching motivation and determination, and sportsmanship (Kasparov Foundation).
 Each class will be spent part on instruction and part on playing time in practice matches with classmates while the instructor gives tips and reminders.
 Compass chess students will be given access to GMChessPrep's online portal for virtual chess practice opportunities between classes.
 Also, students who are absent can request a make-up session during a regularly scheduled GMC online evening group class.

 11:00 am-11:55 am